Data handling with Pandas![link image 69](/icons/link.svg)

 california_housing_train.groupby("housing_median_age").agg({'total_rooms': ['min', 'max', 'mean'], 'total_bedrooms': ['min', 'max', 'mean', 'median']}).head()

-We can group by more than one column, for this, the columns need to be passed in a list
+We can group by more than one column, for this, we have to pass the columns in a list

 california_housing_train.groupby(["housing_median_age", "total_bedrooms"]).mean()